Rosanne Wood, Leon County School Board, District

-Rosanne Wood was elected to the Leon County School Board, District 2 on August 30, 2016 with 75% of the vote and served as chair for 2018-19.
-She was unopposed for her 2020 re-election so will serve children and families until at least 2024.
+Rosanne was elected to the District 2 Leon County School Board seat on August 30, 2016 with 75% of the vote and served as the Chair in 2018.
+She was unopposed for her 2020 re-election, so will continue to serve students and families at least until 2024.

 In 2019 she was honored by the Tallahassee Democrat as “Twenty-five Women to Know” ; she was selected for the Aquilina C. Howell Award by the Tallahassee Urban League.
-She currently serves on the board for the Foundation for Leon County Schools, the advisory board for the South City Foundation and as Past President and board member for the Council on Cultural Arts, COCA, in Tallahassee, FL.
+She currently serves on the advisory board for the South City Foundation and as the School Board liaison for the Leon County Commission.

 Rosanne grew up in Belle Glade Florida.
 She moved to Tallahassee to go to FSU in 1970 and has never left.
 She has been married to Pete Kreis for 30 years.
 Rosanne has one daughter (29), two step-sons and is grandmother of their five children.